 Wild Red Raspberry

+The Seedless Red Raspberry bush is native to North American and the northern parts of Europe.
 This plant produces red berries that are edible.
 The berries can be used for some things including jams and teas.
 The berries can also be used as a natural dye.
 They have horns used for protection from wild animals.
 The berries grow in clusters at the end of the branches from May until July.
 This type of bush is found in the wild.
 Many people plant them in their gardens for the color and use of the berries.
 Many people enjoy this berry since they do not have to worry about seeds when they are eating it, The Seedless Red Raspberry produces edible fruit.
 This plant is a perennial.
 It needs a right amount of sunlight.

+Raspberries should be grown in colder climates with long spring periods.
+They should not be planted where other plants such as tomato or peppers have been grown for at least four years.
 The fruit can be harvested when they easily come away from the vine.
 Raspberries can be stored by freezing or canning and made into sauces, jelly, jam or preserves.